 Net profit after tax

-Copies of the March 2022 quarterly publications are available on APRA’s website at: Quarterly private health insurance statistics.
+The March 2023 quarterly private health insurance publications are available on APRA’s website at: Quarterly private health insurance statistics.